MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/strategy.md

 An AI data strategy outlines data collection, storage, and usage practices that align with regulatory, ethical, and operational standards.
 This strategy ensures reliable AI outputs and promotes data security and privacy.

-- *Protect data security and privacy.* Establish robust measures, such as encryption, access controls, and anonymization, to safeguard data.
+- *Protect data security and privacy*.
+Establish robust measures, such as encryption, access controls, and anonymization, to safeguard data.
 Define access controls to protect against unauthorized use.
 Limit data exposure to ensure that data used in AI processes matches its intended audience.

-- *Manage the data lifecycle.* Define how data will be collected, stored, processed, and retired.
+- *Manage the data lifecycle*.
+Define how you collect, store, process, and retire data.
 Adhere to data retention and disposal policies, and use version control to maintain data accuracy across updates.

-- *Define acceptable use.* Set boundaries on how individuals and systems interact with AI.
+- *Define acceptable use*.
+Set boundaries on how individuals and systems interact with AI.
 Review data security and privacy policies for specific products to understand data sharing limitations.
 Some services, like Azure OpenAI, offer elevated privacy levels.

-- *Monitor and evaluate continuously.* Regularly audit data and model outputs to ensure data quality, performance, and fairness.
-Monitor AI models and data pipelines to identify any shifts that could impact reliability or compliance.
+- *Monitor and evaluate continuously*.
+Regularly audit data and model outputs to ensure data quality, performance, and fairness.
+Monitor AI models and data pipelines to identify any shifts that could affect reliability or compliance.

+- *Ensure data governance*.
+Apply data governance principles to ensure that AI systems remain transparent, accountable, and in compliance with legal and ethical standards.
+This governance involves categorizing data based on sensitivity and implementing policies to control access, usage, and storage.

+- *Plan for data scalability*.
+Anticipate the volume, velocity, and variety of data needed for AI workloads.
+Use flexible data architectures to scale with demand.
+Consider cloud-based infrastructures for efficient resource allocation and dynamic scaling capabilities.

+- *Incorporate real-time data processing*.
+For AI systems requiring rapid decision-making, include provisions for streaming and real-time data processing.
+Ensure your architecture supports low-latency processing to maintain performance in high-demand environments.

+- *Implement AI fairness and bias controls*.
+Set up processes to detect and mitigate bias in data.
+Use tools like Fairlearn to ensure that AI models provide fair and equitable outcomes, especially when handling sensitive data attributes.

+- *Foster collaboration between AI and data teams*.
+Align AI development efforts with data engineering teams to ensure that AI models are built with high-quality, well-managed data.
+Establish a unified pipeline for AI model training and data updates.

+- *Automate data management tasks*.
+Use AI and machine learning to automate repetitive data management tasks such as tagging, cataloging, and data quality checks.
+Automation improves accuracy and frees up resources for more strategic work.

+For more information, see [Cloud scale analytics data strategy](/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/strategy#understand-data-attributes).

 ## Define a responsible AI strategy